Facility Guidance on Restroom Access

 - OSHA and the NYS Building Code have strict requirements for the number of lavatories per facility occupancy.
 Facilities or their occupants are not permitted to restrict access or reduce occupancy below the number of toilets, urinals, and sinks in a particular location.

-- Occupants could implement practices to minimize their exposure to other persons by not using adjacent stalls, urinals, or sinks to maintain social distancing, however, occupants or facilities staff are not permitted to restrict access.
+- Occupants could implement practices to minimize their exposure to other persons by not using adjacent stalls, urinals, or sinks to maintain social distancing, however, occupants or facilities staff are not permitted to restrict or monitor access.

 - In restrooms with multiple entry doors, prop the inner door so there are less touch points, as long as this doesn’t significantly decrease privacy.